Jerry-Shaw/Nervsys/README.md

 Functional extensions (class) are considered to moved out to the third part to maintain.
 Not only extensions, but sub-projects based on NervSys are expected.
 Everyone can join the project.
-Ideas, codes, tests, suggests, supports, etc...
+Ideas, codes, tests, suggests, supports, giving short names like "NS" or "NSys", etc...

 Many thanks!